Recently published volumes

 Editor: Richard WelberryMany of the 30+ articles commissioned for this very major revision have been received and some are now ready for publication.
 It is planned to start publishing the new articles online when accepted and technically edited articles are now being published online as early view chapters in advance of production of the complete volume.

 Volume I: X-ray absorption spectroscopy and related techniques (new volume)

-Editors: Chris Chantler, Federico Boscherini and Bruce BunkerClose to 90% of the articles we have commissioned have now been received, and a large proportion of these have been reviewed and accepted.
+Editors: Chris Chantler, Federico Boscherini and Bruce BunkerNearly all of the articles we have commissioned have now been received, and a large proportion of these have been reviewed and accepted.
 The quality of the articles is excellent, with much significant new material not available elsewhere.
 Accepted and technically edited articles are now being published online as early view chapters in advance of production of the complete volume.